JhojanRop/technical-interview/README.md

 - **Python** (latest stable version recommended)
 - **Node.js** (version 16.x or higher recommended)
-- A `.env` file containing the necessary environment variables for database connection.
+- A `.env` file into backend folder containing the necessary environment variables for database connection.
 A template file is provided in the repository.

 ### Backend Installation